emptymalei/deep-learning/dl/engineering/index.md

 !!! info

-    This chapter is not aiming to be a comprehensive note on these technologies but a few key components that may be missing in many research oriented tech stacks.
+    This chapter is not aiming to be a comprehensive note on these technologies but a few key components that may be missing in many research-oriented tech stacks.
 We assume the readers have worked with the essential technologies in a python-based deep learning project.

 ## Good References for Coding in Research

-There are skills that only take less than an hour to learn but people benefit from them for many years.
+Some skills only take less than an hour to learn but people benefit from them for many years.
 Managing code exactly falls into this type of knowledge.

 [The Good Research Code Handbook](https://goodresearch.dev) is a very good and concise guide to build good coding habits.
 This should be a good first read.

 The Alan Turing Institute also has a [Research Software Engineering with Python course](https://alan-turing-institute.github.io/rse-course/html/index.html).
-This is comprehensive generic course for boosting python coding skills in research.
+This is a comprehensive generic course for boosting python coding skills in research.

 !!! note "A Checklist of Tech Stack"